 If your cat is on a repeat prescription and the written dose has changed, question this.
 It is sensible to confirm a dose change with your vet, in case of a label error.

-Depending on what you are giving, some pills need to be accompanied by food.
+Depending on what you are giving, some pills need to be accompanied by treats.
 Others should be given on an empty stomach.
 If your vet hasn’t specified which, give them a call to double check.
 It may be that it doesn’t matter either way but it’s reasonable to ask.

 As one example, oxytetracycline can cause serious damage to the food pipe if given incorrectly.
 Owners are advised to give their cats water after administering the tablet.
 This prevents it lodging in the food pipe and causing a stricture.